The Federal Earned Income Tax Credit (EITC)

 EITC Legislation for Delaware

-In the last session of the General Assembly, H.B.
-253 was introduced to make the Delaware credit refundable.
-The sponsors plan to re-introduce the bill in 2017.
+H.B.
+49 would make the Delaware credit refundable.
 The total cost of the Delaware EITC is $10 million.
 The proposed bill targets the same amount, but re-allocates it to offer a refundable credit which would benefit the lowest income people.

 In 2018, Delaware’s EITC match percentage of the federal EITC would be reduced from 20% to 6%, but the program would continue to utilize the $10 million cost, because the EITC would help a larger number of workers, through the refundability.
 The total amount of the restructured EITC would grow by 1 percent a year until it reaches 15 percent in tax year 2026.